Quantifying culinary diversity across countries.

 GRAINS IN CYPRIOT CUISINE

 Cultivation and use of barley is quite significant, unlike in other Southern European Mediterranean neighbors.
 Barley is more drought-resistant and can thrive in the Cypriot climate with less water than wheat.
-Barley cultivation was historically more subsidised to ensure stable production even in less-than-ideal weather conditions.
-Barley features traditional soups and breads; for example, hearty, nutritious, and crispy barley rusks (crispy bread).
+Barley was historically more subsidised to ensure stable production even in less-than-ideal weather conditions.
+Barley features soups and breads; for example, hearty, nutritious, and crispy barley rusks (crispy bread).

 PRODUCE IN CYPRIOT CUISINE

-While Cypriot cuisine is rich in vegetables, it also heavily features meat, dairy, and grains, which might balance or sometimes outweigh vegetable consumption.
-Vegetables are stillloved in salads, stews, and as grill accompaniments – chopped, sliced, and dressed with lemon and olive oil.
+Cypriot cuisine is rich in vegetables, but it also heavily features meat, dairy, and grains, which might balance or sometimes outweigh vegetable consumption.
+Vegetables are loved in salads, stews, and as grill accompaniments – chopped, sliced, and dressed with lemon and olive oil.
 The usual summer salad consists of celery leaves, stalks, parsley, coriander, tomatoes, and cucumber.
 Summer purslane is very popular, as are wild dandelion leaves.

 The distinctive red clay soil of Cyprus is good for growing potatoes.
-However, the shortage of proper land and a need for irrigation meant that the potato’s importance declined.
+However, the shortage of proper land and the need for irrigation meant that the potato’s importance declined.
 Cyprus potatoes are usually oval-shaped and have a unique, earthy taste; locals bake them in the indoor or outdoor oven fourno; many add salt, cumin, oregano, and sliced onion.

 Cypriots observe numerous fasting days designated by the Orthodox Church.
 Although not everyone follows these guidelines, many do.
 On these days, the consumption of animal products is prohibited, so people typically eat pulse dishes instead.
 These dishes are sometimes cooked in tomato sauce with vegetables, like fasolada, but more commonly, they are simply prepared and dressed with olive oil and lemon.